Michelleoc/pands-project/README.md

         3            4.6           3.1            1.5           0.2  Iris-setosa
         4            5.0           3.6            1.4           0.2  Iris-setosa

-This shows the dataset has 5 columns and an unknown quantity of the rows.
+This shows the dataset has 5 columns (Sepal Length, Sepal width, Petal Length, Petal Width, Species) and an unknown quantity of the rows.

 I then build upon this to extract different views of the data: